 How the CFO’s Office can benefit using Intelligent Automation

 The role of the CFO has evolved from being just responsible for the Financial Function to being a strategic advisor to the business.
-However, in today’s environment it is observed that over 50% of the energy of a CFO is driven towards right accounting versus being a leader.
-This where technology using Intelligent Automation steps in.
-Where technology can drive efficiency, helping to give a CFO an overall view of the whole organization, enabling him/ her to be a more strategic partner.
+However, in today’s environment, it is observed that over 50% of the energy of a CFO is driven towards accurate accounting versus being a leader.
+Here is where technology using Intelligent Automation steps in.
+Technology can drive efficiency, help give a CFO an overall view of the whole organization, enabling him/ her to be a more strategic partner.

-The number one task that includes a lot of manual effort today is the financial closure process.
-Immediate benefits are the Digital Workers liberating employees to do end of the month high pressure activities like these.
+The number one task that includes much manual effort today is the financial closure process.
+Immediate benefits are the Digital Workers liberating employees to do end of the month high-pressure activities like these.

-There’s a huge amount of time employees spend on inter-company reconciliations which can easily be done by technology taking away the dissatisfaction away from timelines that are not meant or overtime hours put in by employees causing frustration and lack of job satisfaction.
+There’s a considerable amount of time employees spend on inter-company reconciliations, which can quickly be done by technology.
+It also reduces the dissatisfaction from timelines that are not meant or overtime hours put in by employees, causing frustration and lack of job satisfaction.

-The office of the CFO can focus more on collaboration, communication and driving initiatives forward impacting productivity.
+The office of the CFO can focus more on collaboration, communication, and driving initiatives forward to impacting productivity.

 ROI of 100% or more within a year.